Physics in Babylon.js

 );

-// Prismatic joint (allows movement along one axis only)
+// Prismatic constraint (allows movement along one axis)

 );